ast-grep/ast-grep.github.io/website/catalog/typescript/rewrite-mobx-component.md

 const Example = observer(BaseExample)
 ```

-ow ESLint can see that `BaseExample` is a React component, and it can check the hooks inside it.
+Now ESLint can see that `BaseExample` is a React component, and it can check the hooks inside it.

 <!-- Use YAML in the example.
 Delete this section if use pattern. -->
 ### YAML